davelens/fvtt-party-resources/README.md

 * Track DM resources by hiding certain resources for players
 * Optionally limit resources to a given maximum
 * Optionally hand over resource management to players
+* Change resource values in script macros through a public-facing API

 ## Examples
 * Tracking the quantity of ingame resources like building materials, ingredients, or army sizes